mfbx9da4/poke-api/readme.md

 - **Openapi.yaml**: Instead of parsing the official documentation and generating the `openapi.yaml` I modified one somebody had made previously.
 Ideally there would be a script to regenerate the `openapi.yaml` from the official documentation.
 Or better yet the official documentation would be generated from the `openapi.yaml`.
 - `Speakeasy generator`: I tried out Speakeasy but ran into a circular reference issue.
 With a bit more time I would isolate and fix it.
 - `Testing`: Since the `devDependencies` are overwritten by re-generating the SDKs a separate `package.json` is used for testing.
 This feels a bit grim.
-- `Documentation`: I didn't get to doing the documentation for the generated SDKs.